New Student and Family Resources

 Office of Scholarship and Financial Aid

-A full array of financial aid options is available to help cover the cost of your student's education including scholarships, grants, loans, and work-study.
-Be sure your student completes the Free Application for Federal Student Aid (FAFSA) and their Arizona applications by our priority financial aid deadline by March 1st for the most need-based aid consideration.
+A full array of financial aid options are available to help cover the cost of your student's education including scholarships, grants, loans, and work-study.
+Be sure your student completes the free application for Federal Student Aid (FAFSA) and their Arizona admissions application by our priority financial aid deadline by May 1st for the most need-based aid consideration.
 Students who complete their application by May 1st will be considered for our merit scholarships.

 Housing & Residential Life

 The University of Arizona’s dorms come in all shapes, sizes and locations across our four areas of campus (Districts) – which means you have a lot of choices!
 Think about your lifestyle.
 Do you like to be surrounded by a lot of people, or do you prefer to know everyone in your building?
 Is the location on campus important?
 Is cost a factor?
 Thinking about these questions will help you choose your AZ home.